microsoftarchive/data-pipeline-storm/docs/GettingStarted.md

 ### Modify Configuration for SendEvent

+- Using the Windows file explorer, browse to the `data-pipeline-storm/src/SendEvents/SendEvents` folder.
+- Copy the `App.config.template` file to a new file called `App.config`
-Start Visual Studio, and open the `SendEvents.sln` solution, under the `data-pipeline-storm/src/SendEvents` folder.
+- Start Visual Studio, and open the `SendEvents.sln` solution, under the `data-pipeline-storm/src/SendEvents` folder.
-Open the `App.config` file, and set the values according to your configuration settings:
+- Open the `App.config` file, and set the values according to your configuration settings:

 ``` xml
 <add key="EventHubName" value="[your event hub name]"/>